akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 chosen needs extra configuration.

 While Akka does not mandate a logger implementation, `logback-classic` is used in many Akka samples throughout the Akka projects.
-Becausue of this Akka provides reflection metadata for logback out of the box, however projects using it will need an extra native image flag `--initialize-at-build-time=ch.qos.logback`.
+Because of this Akka provides reflection metadata for logback out of the box, however projects using it will need an extra native image flag `--initialize-at-build-time=ch.qos.logback`.

 FIXME maybe just provide the lazy appender out of the box as well?